damienmaguire/Tesla-Drive-Unit/README.md

 Open Source logic board for the Tesla Model S large rear drive unit.
 PCB Files in DesignSpark 8 format.
 Based on the inverter designed by Johannes Heubner using slip control.

+29/07/17 : V1 files released.
+Please note that as of this date the design is completely untested.
+Use at your own risk for education purposes only.
+Further updates when testing starts and future versions are released.

     Copyright (C) 2017  Damien Maguire and Johannes Huebner